-28. We are committed to avoiding duplication of audit effort and ensuring an efficient use of SRWC's total audit resource.
-We will consider the findings of the work of internal audit within our audit process and look to minimise duplication of effort, to ensure the total audit resource to SRWC is used efficiently and effectively.
+27. We are committed to avoiding duplication of audit effort and ensuring an efficient use of the PIRC's total audit resource.
+PIRC's internal audit service is provided by RSM.
+We will consider the findings of the work of internal audit within our audit process and look to minimise duplication of effort, to ensure the total audit resource to PIRC is used efficiently and effectively.